- What is commercial pickup insurance?

 - Non-trucking liability coverage: Covers you when you use your pickup for personal, non-business purposes when permanently leased to a motor carrier.

-- Motor truck general liability coverage: Provides liability coverage for accidents related to your business operations that don’t directly involve your truck, such as incidents at loading docks or customer locations.
+- Motor truck general liability coverage: Provides general liability coverage for accidents related to your business operations that don’t directly involve your truck, such as incidents at loading docks or customer locations.

 - Rental reimbursement with downtime: Covers a rental and lost income while your truck is being repaired from damage in a covered accident.